 With the precision of Borges and the bluntness of Bukowski, Melingo crafts atmospheric musical statements that transport listeners to a gotan world of lunfardo backslang, drug addicts, drifters, deadbeats and alcoholics.
 It’s no surprise Melingo’s tango bizarro sound has been compared to that of Tom Waits and Nick Cave.

 Support is Andria Antoniou & Roman Gomez who have recently released their debut album Encuentro – a blend of tango and Latin American folklore with jazz.
 Inspired by themes of displacement and nostalgia set against the experience of love and the power of women to resist and seek freedom.

-This show was originally scheduled at Jazz Cafe on 22 April.
-All tickets for the original date remain valid for the rearranged show.
+This show has been rescheduled.
+All tickets for the original date remain valid for this show.

 In partnership with Arts Council of England National Lottery